mlaursen/react-md/examples/nextjs-ts/README.md

 ## What's Included

-This example will setup an example Create React App + ReactMD app that has the following features:
+This example will setup an example ReactMD + Next.js app that has the following features:

 - [\_everything.scss](./_everything.scss) to override the default `react-md` theme and feature toggles
 - [RootLayout](./src/components/RootLayout.tsx) that initializes a base layout for the app